Marge in Chains: COVID-19 "predictions"

 During the COVID-19 pandemic, media outlets reported that The Simpsons had "predicted" the outbreak with this episode.
 Episode writer Bill Oakley alleged that Internet trolls were using the episode for "nefarious purposes", including creating memes replacing "Osaka flu" with "coronavirus."
 Oakley stated his reference for the "Osaka" plot device was the 1968 flu pandemic, which began in British Hong Kong, stating it was "just supposed to be a quick joke about how the flu got here."
 When speaking on "predictions" from The Simpsons in general, Oakley continued "It's mainly just coincidence because the episodes are so old that history repeats itself."

 Comparisons to the episode experienced a resurgence in May 2020, following advisories by Washington state regarding Asian giant hornets in the region, citing a scene where an angry crowd tips over a truck they believed contained a "placebo" for Osaka flu, and accidentally unleashing a swarm of killer bees from a crate in the process.
 In real life, killer bees were the subject of much media attention in the United States in the late 1980s and early 1990s.

-In this episode occurs, Mayor Quimby pretends to be in his office, while actually he is in the Caribbean on vacation.
+In this episode, Mayor Quimby pretends to be in his office, while actually he is in the Caribbean on vacation.
 This was likened to many politicians who violated their own "stay-at-home" orders during the pandemic, as well as Ted Cruz allegedly abandoning his constituents during the 2021 Texas power crisis to flee to Cancún.
 However, even before this incident occurred, Cruz has had a history of openly acknowledging that he is a Simpsons fan.
-In December 2022, it was reported that U.S. President Joe Biden was visiting the U.S. Virgin Islands during a time when Americans were facing problems at home, such as problems stemming from the impact of a major snow blizzard.

 Reception

 In its original broadcast, "Marge in Chains" finished 31st in ratings for the week of May 3–9, 1993, with a Nielsen rating of 11.1, equivalent to approximately 10.3 million viewing households.
 It was the second highest-rated show on the Fox network that week, following Beverly Hills, 90210.

 In a review of the episode in The Observer, Caroline Boucher wrote: "My domestic Simpsons correspondent, Simon, reports a particularly fine episode, Marge in Chains to the extent that he watched the tape twice."
 Karl French of Financial Times characterized the plot of the episode as a "modern version" of It's a Wonderful Life.
-Dusty Lane of The News Tribune cited a quote from Lionel Hutz in the episode among his list of "Eight Great 'Simpsons' Quotes" – "Well, he's kind of had it in for me since I kinda ran over his dog.
+Dusty Lane of The News Tribune cited a quote from Lionel Hutz in the episode among his list of "Eight Great 'Simpsons' Quotes" – "Well, he's had it in for me since I kinda ran over his dog.
 Well, replace the word 'kinda' with the word 'repeatedly,' and the word 'dog' with 'son'."